-No campus police department or security office Contact Police Grand-Ducale, Luxembourg, +352 4997-1
+No campus police department or security office

+Contact Police Grand-Ducale, Luxembourg, +352 4997-1

 Crimes should be reported to the appropriate campus police or security department listed above for the purpose of making timely warning notices to the community and for disclosure in the annual crime statistics.
 Dispatchers or officers are available at the police telephone numbers 24 hours a day to answer your calls.
-In response to a call, MUPD will take the required action, either dispatching an officer or asking the victim to report to MUPD headquarters to file an incident report.
+In response to a call, the law enforcement agencey, with jurisdiction, will take the required action, either dispatching an officer or asking the victim to report to their respective headquarters to file an incident report.
 All crimes reported to MUPD that occur within their jurisdiction will be investigated by MUPD and may become a matter of public record.
 If assistance is required from the local police agencies or the local fire departments, MUPD will contact the appropriate unit.